verida/VIPs/VIPs/vip-7.md

 This can be improved in the future by:

 1. Pinging more than one server per datacenter to allow for storage nodes with faster connectivity / more resources
-2. Pinging datacenters closest to the user based on their `longitude` / `latitude`.
+2. Pinging data centers closest to the user based on their `longitude` / `latitude`.

 ### Availability filter